HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </request>
 ```

-#### 2.5.17) `load` and `exit` labels
+#### 2.5.17) `load` and `exit` Labels

-The `load` tag defines an action element that performs a loader operation, which starts a new coroutine in the specified worker (virtual machine instance) that loads and executes the specified HVML program.
-The new HVML code or program instance loaded by `load` is called a child coroutine, and the coroutine that executes the action of the `load` element is called a parent coroutine.
+`load` tag defines an action element that performs a loader operation, which starts a new coroutine in the specified worker (virtual machine instance) that loads and executes the specified HVML program.
+The new HVML code or program instance loaded by `load` is called child coroutine.
+And the coroutine that executes the action of `load` element is called parent coroutine.

-The `load` element is used to load and execute an HVML code (string) specified by the `on` attribute or a new HVML program specified by the `from` attribute, and can use the object data specified by the `with` attribute as a parameter (corresponding to ` $REQ` variable) to the child coroutine. like:
+`load` element is used to load and execute an HVML code (string) specified by `on` attribute or a new HVML program specified by `from` attribute.
+And it can use the object data specified by `with` attribute as a parameter (corresponding to ` $REQ` variable) to the child coroutine.
+For example:

 ```hvml
      <load from="b.hvml" as="userProfile" onto="user@main" />